SirGnip/ClipDashboard/notes.md

 - skim docs/tutorials on streams?
 - on app startup or shutdown, clean up diff temp files
 - refactoring: move some of the classes into their own file
+- do a pass on the visuals (better button layout and sizing, dynamic sizing)

 # roadmap